Matager/Docs/Requirements/Matager Requirements.md

 ## 5. Approval

-This Project Requirements Document is to be reviewed and approved by the project stakeholders.
+This Project Requirements Document is to be reviewed and approved by the project stakeholders aka team members.